 - My reports as a proportion of the total: 28%

 Instead, I’m going to ask TfL to think again about that number.
-I mean, I know I tweet a bit more than average, but surely this figure can’t be true…?
+I mean, I know I tweet a bit more than average, but – even allowing for my track record at volume reporting – surely this figure can’t be true…?